-We plot the residuals with each variable and obtain a pattern only in three variables
+The residuals are plotted with each variable and a pattern is obtained only in three variables

-We see the pattern getting removed from the residuals.
+It can be observed that the pattern is getting removed from the residuals.

-The model explains 69% of the variance which is more than what our previous iteration explained but it performs almost similar in respect to test data
+The model explains 69% of the variance which is more than what previous iteration explained but it performs almost similar in respect to test data.

 Result

-Hence a model with only linear terms is the best model for “Linear Regression”
+Hence, a model with only linear terms is the best model for “Linear Regression”.

 Ridge Regression: Ridge regression is very similar to least squares, except that the coefficients are estimated by minimizing a slightly different quantity.
-In particular, the ridge regression coefficient estimates βR are the values that minimize
+In particular, the ridge regression coefficient estimates βR are the values that minimize.